Frequently Asked Questions

 What kind of trading commissions will I incur with an Eagle Ridge account?

-The brokers we custody with charge commission rates from $8 to $13 per trade.
+The brokers we custody with charge commission rates from $0 to $13 for most trades.
 For bank custodied assets, brokerage charges range from $0.01 to $0.04 per share.

 Are there custodial fees associated with accounts?